North Coast 500: 29+ Things to Know Before You Go

 8. We Drive on the Left

-As an ex Avis agent, I recommend getting the additional insurance to cover the excess.
-If you hit a deer, it leaves a mess (a customer actually did this when I worked at Avis, he was distraught for the deer and the bill).
+If you hit a deer, it leaves a mess, a customer did this when I worked at Avis, he was distraught for the deer and the bill.

-Remember to always wear a seatbelt.
+Remember always to wear a seatbelt.
 It’s the law.

 Bealach na Bar Road North Coast 500 Scotland